classicpauldev/bulk-mail-sender-tkinter/README.md

 Copy and Paste your emails into the mail_lists.txt.

-Make sure the emails are formatted with a new line inside the mail_lists.txt, below is an example.
+Make sure the emails are formatted with a new line inside the mail_lists.txt, check the mail_lists.txt file i uploaded for example.

-user1@email.com

-user2@email.com

-user3@email.com